 The Houston wide receiver missed most of his true freshman campaign with a broken collarbone.
 Then he tore his ACL, missing the entire 2017 season.
 Then, this past season, he missed two games in Houston’s seven-game slate.
 It’s encouraging that Stevenson returned so voraciously from his ACL tear in 2018.

 It’s also encouraging that he maintained some level of consistency with his health in the years after.
-But suffering two significant injuries before reaching the NFL and a third minor one, it’ll be a question for him as he approaches medicals at the NFL Combine.
+But suffering two significant injuries before reaching the NFL and a third minor one, it’ll be a question for him as he approaches the NFL.

 Senior Bowl Performance

 After being listed at 6-foot-0, 191 pounds before the Senior Bowl, Stevenson measured in a full two inches shorter than expected.
 That didn’t kick off his Senior Bowl week on a high note, but Stevenson performed admirably in practices, even if he didn’t stand out to the level of other receivers.
-Stevenson’s speed stood out on more than one occasion, and he also supplemented that with good change-of-direction skills at times.
+Stevenson’s speed stood out on more than one occasion, and he also supplemented that with good change-of-direction skills and route running ability.
 Stevenson’s weigh-in hurt him, but he was able to do enough on the field to break even.

 Marquez Stevenson’s best fits in the 2021 NFL Draft

-Provided that Marquez Stevenson’s medicals check out later this offseason, he’s an enticing value deal on Day 3, who could rise to Round 3 if he tests well enough and stands out at the Senior Bowl.
+Provided that Marquez Stevenson’s medicals checked out at the Combine, he’s an enticing value deal on Day 3, who could rise to Round 3 if teams value his offseason performance well enough.
 Stevenson will rank near fellow deep threat D’Wayne Eskridge for me.
 Both are versatile players with their athleticism.
 Stevenson has a better breakout age, better size, and more upside.
 But Eskridge offers more polish as a route runner and more competitive toughness.

-I’ll save my ranking of them for later in the offseason, as a lot is riding on the winter season for both players.
-But Stevenson has a ton of potential with his speed, and if he can add more polish to his game, he can be a versatile big-play wide receiver.
+Stevenson has a ton of potential with his speed, and if he can add more polish to his game, he can be a versatile big-play wide receiver.
 And on top of that, he’s also an elite kick returner, with three special teams touchdowns over the past two seasons.
+That multiphase impact will be big for teams, especially if the Houston wide receiver makes it to Day 3.

 Specific team fits for Marquez Stevenson

 Teams always need more depth and rotational upside at wide receiver, so Stevenson’s fits will comprise a good chunk of the NFL.
 Stevenson is an adequate player to stack with another early-round receiver.
-However, he also has enough physical ability to be a stand-alone at the position for teams who are more competent at wide receiver.
-The Chiefs, Jaguars, and Texans could benefit from Stevenson’s addition, but the list doesn’t stop there.
+However, he also has enough physical ability to be a stand-alone at the position for teams whose needs are limited to the slot.
+The Chiefs, Chargers, and Titans could benefit from Stevenson’s addition, but the list doesn’t stop there.

-Stevenson will need added development at the NFL level, but it’s rare for receivers over 6-foot-0 to have mid-4.3 speed.
+Stevenson will need added development at the NFL level, but his searing speed gives him plenty of potential.
 Stevenson’s amalgamation of traits makes him an explosive deep threat early on.
 He also has the necessary skill set to add more RAC and route running elements to his game.